semantic-flow/sflo-dendron-notes/sflow.mesh.resource.file.resource-page.md

 created: 1729880396813
 ---

-To make every folder-based resource more discoverable, they each have an index.html page that gets generate "on [[sflow.concepts.weave]]"
+To make every folder-based resource more discoverable, they each have an index.html page that gets generate "on [[sflow.concept.weave]]"

 - primarily for humans